 But, if you do, expect dangerous bacteria to run away from you like the plague… I mean run away from you like you’re out to end their lives…

 That wonderful scent produced by mint is actually an indication the plant contains some serious disease and bacteria fighting properties.
 Tests have shown peppermint oil is helpful at fighting the following harmful bacteria, Salmonella enteritidis, methicillin-resistant Staphylococcus aureus (MRSA), Helicobacter pylori, and Escherichia coli O157:H7,

 In an in vitro study published in 2001 in “Microbios”, researchers found that peppermint essential oils inhibited the growth of many common bacterial pathogens, including E. coli, H. pylori, S. aureus, salmonella and methicillin-resistant Staphylococcus aureus, or MRSA.
 They concluded that peppermint oil showed potential as an antibacterial agent.
 In a study published in 2002 in “Journal of Agricultural and Food Chemistry”, researchers found that the menthol in peppermint oil inhibited fungal microorganisms.

 Again, this is why you see peppermint in so many toothpastes and mouthwash as well as soaps etc.

 Truthfully, the menthol in peppermint is probably its most prized chemical compound.

 And with menthol as mint’s primary chemical powerhouse you’ll be able to treat a wide variety or irritatingly common conditions.

 Like this next one.

-2 – It can soothe your stomach: Menthol again is one of the primary reasons mint can be used to help soothe an upset stomach.
+2 – It can help soothe your stomach: Menthol again is one of the primary reasons mint can be used to help soothe an upset stomach.